Hungary: Lawmakers pass law barring LGBT content for minors - WTMJ

 Associated Press

-The conservative ruling party of Hungarian Prime Minister Viktor Orban introduced the legislation, which is the latest effort to curtail the rights of gay men, lesbians, bisexual and transgender people in the central European nation.
+Fidesz, the conservative ruling party of Hungarian Prime Minister Viktor Orban, introduced the legislation, which is the latest effort to curtail the rights of gay men, lesbians, bisexual and transgender people in the European Union nation located in central Europe.

-Hungary’s National Assembly passed the bill on a 157-1 vote.
-The ruling Fidesz party has a parliamentary majority, and lawmakers from the right-wing Jobbik party also endorsed the measure.
+Hungary’s National Assembly approved the bill in a 157-1 vote.
+Fidesz has a parliamentary majority, and lawmakers from the right-wing Jobbik party also endorsed the measure.
 One independent lawmaker voted against it.

+Csaba Domotor, the Fidesz state secretary, described the goal as “the protection of children,” noting that the changes include the introduction of a searchable registry of convicted pedophiles.

+“Pedophiles won’t be able to hide any more – there are similar solutions in other countries, too.
+The criminal code will be even more strict.
+Punishments will be more severe.
+No one can get away with atrocities with light punishments and parole,” he said.

 All other opposition parties boycotted the voting session in protest.
-Human rights groups had denounced the measure strongly, seeing it as a tool that could be used to stigmatize and harass residents because of their sexual orientations and gender identities.
+Human rights groups had denounced the measure strongly, saying it was wrong to conflate LGBT people with pedophilia.
+They argued that the law could be used to stigmatize and harass residents because of their sexual orientations and gender identities.

-Some human rights officials have compared it to the so-called gay “propaganda” law passed by Russia in 2013 which human rights officials say has become a tool to harass sexual minorities.

 “On this shameful day, the opposition’s place is not in the parliament but on the streets,” Budapest Mayor Karacsony wrote on Facebook.